Corythoraptor: Classification

 Corythoraptor is an oviraptorid, and phylogenetic analysis recovers it in a clade with Huanansaurus, and closely related to Citipati, the Zamyn Khondt oviraptorid, Rinchenia, and Oviraptor.
 There was a high oviraptorid diversity in the Late Cretaceous of South China, with representatives of three different oviraptorid clades.
 Below is a family tree of Oviraptoridae based on Lü et al., 2017 (bolded species inhabited South China):

+The validity of Corythoraptor was called into question by Cau (2024), who considered it to be a junior synonym of the contemporary Banji due to them both sharing unique characteristics of the skull.
+He further explained that the proposed diagnosis distinguishing the taxa was based on ontogenetically variable characters.
+As such, Corythoraptor would represent a more mature individual of Banji.

 Paleobiology

 Diet

-The jaw structure of oviraptorids is similar to those of herbivorous dicynodonts, parrots, and tortoises; oviraptorids are usually quite abundant which is typical of an herbivore; and Caudipteryx was found with gastroliths (stomach stones) which some herbivores use to aid in digesting tough plant matter, which all may indicate oviraptorids were herbivorous.
+The jaw structure of oviraptorids is similar to those of herbivorous dicynodonts, parrots, and tortoises; oviraptorids are usually quite abundant which is typical of an herbivore; and Caudipteryx was found with gastroliths (stomach stones) which some herbivores use to aid in digesting tough plant matter, which all may indicate oviraptorids were omnivorous.
 It is unclear what plants they ate because the paleofloral assemblages of Late Cretaceous China is poorly known, which suggestions for xerophytic (drought-resistant) plants as oviraptorids are typically found in arid environments, as well as nuts and seeds.
 It has also been proposed they ate shellfish, but the jaws do not appear to have been well-equipped to crush shells, and the arid environment probably did not sustain a high enough shellfish population.

 Because six different oviraptorid species are known from Ganzhou, they may have exhibited niche partitioning, with different species targeting different foods.